 Quality Time, Not Quantity

 Spending time together with your partner is important.
-But just as important is spending time apart.
+But just as important as spending time apart.
 Being able to do your own things and remain independent is vital.
-When couples spend too much time together, it can create an unhealthy codependent relationship.
+Couples spending too much time together can create an unhealthy codependent relationship.
 Maintaining healthy boundaries and some autonomy will make for a long-lasting partnership.

 Gary Chapman created the notion that men and women have five love languages.
 The concept is that people have unique ways of feeling loved.
 The five love languages are words of affirmation, receiving gifts, quality time, acts of service, and physical touch.
 It’s important to know what love language speaks to you, along with your partner’s, and they might be different.
 Telling each other what makes you feel loved and special helps both of you stay connected.
-Furthermore, make sure you are attending to your partner’s love language consistently.
+Furthermore, ensure you consistently attend to your partner’s love language.